jsherling/classic-blog/help.md

 **5** - To retire at 37, choose wealthy parents and retire on your 37th birthday!
 **6** - A college essay is supposed to be funny
 **7** - If you don't want to get stressed out at work, simply stay home
-**8** - The first step in learning how to twerk is to reconsider
-**9** - Keep your just-purchased cake moist by eating it in one sitting
+**8** - Keep your just-purchased cake moist by eating it in one sitting